ricardotimmr/react-ts-vite-frame/README.md

-Here is the cleaned-up, properly formatted Markdown for your project's `README.md`.
-I have removed the "Code kopieren" artifacts and organized the structure for better readability.

----

 # React + TypeScript + Vite Frame

 A minimal, opinionated starter repository for building modern React applications with TypeScript and Vite.